PassivityTrading/alpaca-rs/README.md

 alpaca-rs.git = "https://github.com/PassivityTrading/alpaca-rs"
 ```

-Beware that if you use the git version, it may break, it may explode, etc.
+Beware that if you use the git version, it may break, it may not even compile, etc.
 We do not recommend you use this, but if you want the latest changes or there is no suitable [crates.io](https://crates.io) version, this would work.

 #### Using the Broker API